edielam/edielam/README.md

 I'm a software engineer 👨‍💻 with expertise in building scalable web applications, APIs, and machine learning models.
 I'm passionate about leveraging technology to solve real-world problems.

-Currently working as an AI Software Development Intern on a Voice Synthesis project, and contributing to an open-source ML framework unification project.
+In my last role(Dec 2023) as an AI Software Developer Intern, I consulted on a Voice Synthesis project.
+In my free time, I work on open-source projects, such as contributing to an open-source ML framework unification project.

 ## 🛠 Skills